-DID YOU KNOW?
-If you would like an assessment from a physiotherapist, you can self-refer to SMSKPE, without the need to see your GP.
-The information coming directly from you is usually better quality and saves your GP practice resources, saving the NHS time and money.
-To self-refer visit: https://sussexmskpartnershipeast.co.uk/gethelp/
+You can now refer yourself online to see an NHS physiotherapist, without needing to see your GP first.
+This saves your GP practice resources, saving the NHS time and money.
+We receive your referral right away, and in your own words.
+To self-refer scan the QR code, or visit: https://sussexmskpartnershipeast.co.uk/gethelp/